 Our FIRST LEGO League Regional Partners are the backbone of the educational program.
 Once a year we meet with them to further develop the educational program.
 This year, after 2 virtual editions, we were finally back on site in Leipzig and took away many new impulses for the current season.

-Even though we are still in the middle of the SUPERPOWERRED season, the final is already on the horizon.
-Together with our partner the Saxon Youth Education Association (LJBW e.V.), we are looking forward to welcoming FIRST LEGO League teams in Dresden on March 24 and 25, 2023 to celebrate STEM and robotics at the Airport.
+Even though we are still in the middle of the SUPERPOWERED season, the final is already on the horizon.
+Together with our partner the Association of Saxon Youth Education Organisations (LJBW e.V.), we are looking forward to welcoming FIRST LEGO League teams in Dresden on March 24 and 25, 2023 to celebrate STEM and robotics at the Airport.